gangchen/bgiR/README.md

 bgiR
 ====

-an R package for R training at BGI-Tech
+An R package for R training at BGI-Tech (http://www.bgitechsolutions.com).